mazenrikab/ProjetMobileNewsApp/README.md

   <a href = "img/web_view.png"> <img src = "img/web_view.png" width ="300"/> <a>

-Added a notification that pops every day using Firebase:
+Added a notification that pops up every day using Firebase:

  <a href = "img/notifcation.png"> <img src = "img/notifcation.png"/> <a>